a1143179/bloodsugarhistory/README.md

 1. **For Local Development**:
    - Copy `backend/appsettings.Development.template.json` to `backend/appsettings.Development.json`
+   - Replace the placeholder values with your actual Google OAuth credentials:
+     - `YOUR_GOOGLE_CLIENT_ID_HERE` → Your actual Google Client ID
-   - Add your Google OAuth Client ID and Client Secret to the file
+     - `YOUR_GOOGLE_CLIENT_SECRET_HERE` → Your actual Google Client Secret
    - The `appsettings.Development.json` file is gitignored to keep secrets local

 2. **For Production/GitHub**: